automatic-controls/powerbi/README.md

 When errors occur, scripts are typically configured to send email notifications.
 There are four places required to change the recipients of these notifications.
 The first place is the `error_email` variable in the *./env_vars.bat* script located at the root of this repository.
 The second place is in all the [Power Automate] cloud flows (*Power BI notifications forwarding* and *Bidtracer Trigger*).
 The third place is in all the [Power Automate] desktop flows on **ACES-Utility2** (*Bidtracer*).
 The fourth place is in the Python source code of a function app, *acesfuncy1 &#8594; cradlepointAPIExtract*, on [Azure Portal].

+Recently, I created an email group, <pbinotify@automaticcontrols.net>, and set all 4 locations to point to this.
+So you are better off just changing the members of this group to add/remove PBI notification recipients.

 Most data is sent to a PostgreSQL database for processing and historical storage before Power BI reports ever touch it.
 I would suggest inspecting this database with [Azure Data Studio](https://azure.microsoft.com/en-us/products/data-studio/) to get familiar with its structure.
 If you're accessing the database from an unknown IP, you'll need to add a firewall rule in the [Azure Portal].

 ![](images/postgresql_firewall.png)